-The Portfolio Manager has been assigned the management of the securities portfolio under the supervision and responsibility of the Management Company; to this end, it carries out all transactions relevant hereto in accordance with the prescribed investment restrictions.
+The Management Company has assigned the Portfolio Management of the sub-funds to the Portfolio Managers as described above.
+The Portfolio Manager has been assigned the management of the portfolio under the supervision and responsibility of the Management Company; to this end, it carries out all transactions relevant hereto in accordance with the prescribed investment restrictions.